ParkerVR/sith/README.md

 # Sign the app (required for macOS)
 codesign --force --deep --sign - dist/Sith.app

+# Create fancy DMG installer for distribution (optional)
+./create_dmg.sh

 # Run the built app
 open dist/Sith.app
 ```

 The app will be in `dist/Sith.app` and can be moved to your Applications folder.
+For distribution, use `dist/Sith.dmg`.

 For detailed build and distribution instructions, see [DISTRIBUTION.md](DISTRIBUTION.md).